 The elder businessman took the protégé under his wing at the company’s headquarters and in his home in Rochester, New York.
 This friendship was to prove most helpful in the years to come.
 Through Eastman, Victor gained access to brilliant photographers and technicians alike.
 Victor eventually returned to Sweden and the family business, but a life-long love affair with the young country across the Atlantic had just begun.

 Once back in Europe, Victor continued his travels; first in Holland, then France and Morocco, tracking and photographing rare birds.
-He took part in a major photo exhibition in Gothenburg in 1928 and in 1934 he met and married then 19 year old Erna Nathorst.
-In 1935 Victor published a book, entitled ‘Migratory Bird Passages’, containing a great number of photos of birds in flight, a rarity at the time.
+He took part in a major photo exhibition in Gothenburg in 1928, and in 1934, he met and married then 19 year old Erna Nathorst.
+In 1935, Victor published a book entitled ‘Migratory Bird Passages’, which contained a great number of photos of birds in flight, a rarity at the time.

-1939 brought the outbreak of war and the German invasions of Denmark and Norway followed.
+The year 1939 brought the outbreak of war and the German invasions of Denmark and Norway followed.
 By the early 1940s, Europe was fully enmeshed in the Second World War.
 The German invasion of the surrounding Scandinavian countries prompted the total mobilisation of the unprepared Swedish military.
 The defiantly neutral nation hurried to equip and prepare itself.
 Meanwhile, German troops were poised just across the Norwegian border.
 German surveillance planes violated Swedish air space and several went down on Swedish soil.
 Most of the planes – and their equipment – were destroyed.
-It would seem that one of them however, surrendered its cargo intact: a fully functioning German aerial surveillance camera.
-Exactly where and how the Swedish military gained the camera is perhaps uncertain, but one thing is clear: this was a piece of equipment that the Swedish military could sorely use.
-Capturing a German camera, however, and knowing how to produce similar cameras were two separate things.
-A fact the Swedish government soon realised.
+It would seem that one of them, however, surrendered its cargo intact – a fully functioning German aerial surveillance camera.
+Exactly where and how the Swedish military gained the camera is perhaps uncertain, but one thing was clear: this was a piece of equipment that the Swedish military could sorely use.
+Capturing a German camera, however, and knowing how to produce similar cameras were two separate things –a fact that the Swedish government soon realised.